-- recording observations, experiences and ideas, analysis and evaluation; - developing ideas and exploring 2D and 3D media and processes including ICT; - Art appreciation, personal responses, written work, critical study, and gallery visits to major galleries and exhibitions.
+- recording observations, experiences and ideas, analysis and evaluation; - developing ideas and exploring 2D and 3D media and processes including ICT; - Art and design appreciation, personal responses, written work, critical study, and gallery visits to major galleries and exhibitions.

 In Year 10 there is occasionally a residential study course in a European city.
-In addition, a compulsory one-day figurative drawing workshop takes place at School on an annual basis with the Royal Academy of Arts.
+In addition, a compulsory one-day figurative drawing workshop takes place at School on an annual basis with Royal Academician artists.
 Pupils are expected to produce autonomously a considerable amount of independent homework each week which relates to their individual projects.
-There is controlled internal assessment of coursework throughout the course.
+Controlled internal assessment of coursework occurs throughout the course.